Autism Spectrum Disorder (ASD)

 Iowa's Part C early intervention system is known as Early ACCESS.
 Early ACCESS is for families with infants and toddlers who have a:

-- health or physical condition affecting their growth & development, or
+- Health or physical condition affecting their growth & development, or

-- delay in their ability to play, think, hear, see, eat, talk or move.
+- Delay in their ability to play, think, hear, see, eat, talk or move.

 Why is early intervention important?
 Early diagnosis and intervention has lifetime consequences for children with ASD and their families.
 We know from the latest research that some of the most important learning occurs during the first three years of a child’s life.
 The brain and nervous system of a newborn child are not fully mature.
 Pathways in the brain develop as infants and young children learn from exploration with people and objects in their environment.
-The wiring of nerve cells is most rapid during this critical 3-year period.
+The wiring of nerve cells is most rapid during this critical three-year period.
 By age 3, most of the major brain structures are mature, and later it becomes more difficult to make significant changes in a child’s brain and nervous system.
-A stimulating learning environment during the first 3 years is critically important to support positive outcomes.
+A stimulating learning environment during the first three years is critically important to support positive outcomes.

 Regional Autism Assistance Program - The mission of the Regional Autism Assistance Program (RAP) is to coordinate educational, medical and other services and supports for children and youth with autism spectrum disorder (ASD), their families, and providers.
 RAP teams provide regional screenings for toddlers and youth, and coordinate referrals for assessment and diagnostic services.
 In addition, RAP maintains an ASD research base, coordinates in-service training, provides technical assistance, provides consultation and provides information and referral.
-The RAP is coordinated with the Iowa Department of Education, the Iowa Department of Public Health and the Iowa Department of Human Services.
+The RAP is coordinated with the Iowa Department of Education, the Iowa Department of Public Health, and the Iowa Department of Human Services.